cnnsyhnx/CrowdInsight/README.md

 pip install crowdinsight
 ```

-> Note: Currently under development – not yet on PyPI.
+> ⚠️ Note: This project is currently in development and not yet on PyPI.

 ---

-## 📁 Example Usage
+## 💡 Example Usage

 ### ▶️ Analyze a Video File